kkcmah/ro-costume-viewer-frontend/README.md

 This currently doesn't do anything.
 Jest and/or Cypress (from above) are the planned tools for this.
 Use `npm run cypress:open` for now.

-### `npm build`
+### `npm run build`

 Builds the app for production to the `build` folder.

-Delete the source mapping .map files.
+Set .env's GENERATE_SOURCEMAP depending on whether you want to do some debugging on the production build.

 Throw the build folder into the backend project's root directory and it will be served statically via Express.

 ## Roadmap